kdotzlaw/kdotzlaw.github.io/README.md

 ![Alt Text](for_readme_a2.gif)
 Congratulations!
 You have hosted your resume using Markdown, Jekyll and GitHub Pages!
 ## Authors and Acknowledgements
 I would like to acknowledge Tristan Dyck, Asifur Rahman and Aneesh Makkar for their help editing this guide.
+I would like to thank Jekyll for providing the [Minima](https://github.com/jekyll/minima) theme.
 ## More Resources
 * For a Markdown tutorial, go [here](https://www.markdowntutorial.com/).
 * For information on creating a GitHub account, go [here](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account).